z16/Addons/PacketViewer/ReadMe.md

 //packetviewer record [true|false]
 ```

 It can be shortened to `//pv rec`.
-It will store all tracked (since recording was enabled) and you can review them by using this command:
+It will store all tracked  packets since recording was enabled and you can review them by using this command:
 ```
 //packetviewer display <number>
 ```